 The Hunter Lake off-road trail in Reno is a 30-mile loop that takes you from Boomtown up and over a portion of the Toiyabe National Forest, with a total elevation gain of around 3,500 vertical feet.
 The ride is a combination of maintained fire roads with a descent on a very rugged (barely passable) road with some big, fast hits.
 The route takes you past Big Meadow to Hunter Lake, then back down to Reno.
 If you want to get a real feel for the Sierras and how beautiful the basin really is, this is the trail for you.

-On your way to or from Virginia City from Reno, ditch the paved highway and take this 3-mile long twisty, scenic, all dirt road off of Geiger Grade.
-The off-road driving is sure to be a thrill as you are looking out over scenic views of Reno and the surrounding areas.
+On your way to or from Virginia City from Reno, ditch the paved highway and take the Old Geiger Grade Toll Road, a 3-mile long twisty, scenic, all dirt road off of Geiger Grade.
+Off-road driving is sure to be a thrill as you are looking out over scenic views of Reno and the surrounding areas.
 The trail is also frequently used by equestrians and hikers, so watch for horseback riders and dogs.

-If you are looking for some great off-road driving near Reno, there is a fun 14-mile loop trail located near Washoe Valley that offers incredible views of the valley.
+If you are looking for some great off-road driving near Reno, Jumbo Grade Trail is a fun 14-mile loop trail located near Washoe Valley that offers incredible views of the valley.
 This area is perfect for ATVs, dirt bikes, 4x4s and more.

 This fun 12-mile point-to-point trail is perfect for any level of off-road driver or dirt biker, as it offers moderate terrain with a few technical areas to navigate.
-You will experience some of the best off-roading in Northern Nevada as you make your way from Virginia City to Washoe Lake.
+Ophir Grade Trail has some of the best off-roading in Northern Nevada as you make your way from Virginia City to Washoe Lake.